codenamastekuldeep/searchkuldeepsingh/README.md

-### Hi there 👋
+### Hi there, I'm Kuldeep Singh! 👋

 <!--
 **searchkuldeepsingh/searchkuldeepsingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Crypto App for iPhone and iPad.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter and Dart.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Twitter.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about iOS, Flutter or any tech related stuff.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter - @Kuldeep21582855
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His
-- ⚡ Fun fact: ...
 -->

+Languages and Tools: